PHPerKael/wan2_lora_trainer/README.md

 * Torch 2.7.0 cuda 128
 * Sage attention 2.1

-Strongly recomended to use the Regular run (without Compiler and memory nodes) and use SPDA attention (Is the only one that i reach to make it work), See example below:
+Strongly recomended to use the Regular run (without Compiler and memory nodes) and use SPDA attention (Is the only one that i reach to make a valid Lora...Testing sage just make the Lora generate blurry), See example below:
 * Regular run: If you use regular bat you must to bypass compiler an memory settings, enough for 1.3B models. (attention mode in spda, default parameters already configured for inmediate results)
 ![image](https://github.com/user-attachments/assets/9bd03153-622e-45e9-8bc6-b8697620e8cf)